If you’ve been ignoring your posture lately, you are opening yourself up for bigger health issues in the future.

 Keep plenty of space available underneath the desk for movement of thighs, legs, and feet.
 There should be a good amount of space between the thigh and underside of the desk.
 Do not store things under your desk to allow free space.

-Thighs should rest horizontally with 100-110 degree angle at the hips.
+Thighs should rest horizontally with a 100-110 degree angle at the hips.

 Keeping things of Immediate Use Far Away